merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
 While this tutorial will take you through a simple analysis of a real dataset, there also is available a more comprehensive (but more abstract) tutorial on [anvi'o metagenomic workflow]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}){:target="_blank"}.

-Using the files in the datapack directory, let's take a first look at the merge profile database for the infant gut dataset metagenome.
+Using the files in the data-pack directory, let's take a first look at the merge profile database for the infant gut dataset metagenome.
 If you copy-paste this to your terminal:

 ``` bash